luiscarlosgph/grabcut/README.md

 GrabCut library (libgrabcut.so)
 -------------------------------
-This repository contains a library.
-It is an implementation of GrabCut with CUDA-based Gaussian Mixture Models.
+This repository contains a library and sample programs in C++ and Python that use the library.
+The library implements GrabCut with CUDA-based Gaussian Mixture Models.
-Works seamlessly in C++ and Python (see minimal code snippets below).
+It works seamlessly in C++ and Python (see minimal code snippets below).
 The code has been tested under the following configuration:

 * Ubuntu 20.10